 The big thing that hurts WSJ.com is that most of its non-financial, non-video content is locked behind a paywall (but hey, quality news isn't cheap to produce).
 And even if you do buy a subscription to the Wall Street Journal Online, you may not like what you read in terms of the political or economic tone that some of the stories and (especially) opinion pieces take.
 Sadly, there is no "free trial" option to try before you buy (though WSJ.com does have flexible refund policies).

 Overall, you're just going to have to try WSJ.com and see if you like it.
 If you don't, then you can switch to a competitor.
-Speaking of which, let's get you up to speed by telling you a bit about WSJ.com's prices, and then get you started using the Wall Street Journal Online!
+Speaking of which, let's get you up to speed by telling you a bit about WSJ.com's prices (in our next tutorial), and then get you started using the Wall Street Journal Online!